MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 R Server for Linux is deployed by running the install script with no parameters.

+1. Log in as root or a user with sudo privileges (`sudo su`).
+The following instructions assume user privileges with the sudo override.

+2. Verify system repositories are up to date:

+  `[username] $ sudo yum clean all`

-1. Change to the `MRS90LINUX` directory containing the installation script:
+3. Change to the `MRS90LINUX` directory containing the installation script:

   `[tmp] $ cd ..\MRS90LINUX`

-2. Run the script.
+4. Run the script.

    `[MRS90LINUX] $ sudo bash install.sh`

-3. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
+5. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

-4. Repeat for the R Server license agreement: click Enter, click **q** when finished reading, click **y** to accept the terms.
+6. Repeat for the R Server license agreement: click Enter, click **q** when finished reading, click **y** to accept the terms.

   Installation begins immediately.
 Installer output shows the packages and location of the log file.